nicsuzor/wikijuris/cyberlaw/content.markdown

 Under s 49, the Commissioner may require the relevant providers to submit periodic reports on how they are meeting the expectations set out in the determination.
 The Commissioner may also publish statements about the provider’s compliance or non-compliance with the expectations on its website.

-# Section 313 of the of the Telecommunications Act 1997 (Cth)
+# Section 313 of the Telecommunications Act 1997 (Cth)

 **Video Overview by Kaava Watson:[Section 313](https://www.youtube.com/watch?v=DgSMz2GRVB4)**